If you have looked into making some extra money by taking paid surveys, it is likely you have heard of Panda Research.

 I always include a section about how easy a survey site is to use on mobile devices, as it is such an easy way to take surveys when it fits into your schedule.

-Even though the Panda Research website looks very old and has an out-of-date look, it is actually optimized for mobile and works fairly well here.
+Panda Research’s website recently had a new design (which it also really needed) and it is actually optimized for mobile and works fairly well here.